thegetty/bronze-guidelines/content/intro.md

 {% accordion "#### 2.1.1 The refractory mold and core material" "s2-1-1" %}

 The refractory mold is the temporary, fire-resistant mass that holds the impression of the model to be reproduced.
 In {% def "lost-wax casting" %} it is often referred to as the {% def "investment" %}.
-Mastery of the refractory mold is essential for the successful outcome of a cast, including the quality of the {% def "as-cast surface" %} of the metal (compare {% ref 'fig-004, fig-005' %}).
+Mastery of the refractory mold is essential for the successful outcome of a cast, including the quality of the {% def "as-cast surface" %} of the metal (compare {% open 'fig-004, fig-005' %}).

-In designing it (see also {% ref 'vid-01, vid-02' %}), it is important to ensure that it:
+In designing it (see also {% open 'vid-01, vid-02' %}), it is important to ensure that it:

 -   is heat resistant;